alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ### Potential insights

-This exploration could help you to:
+This exploration can help you to:

 - identify pages within a journey where users who did not complete are most frequently exiting
 - monitor whether content changes influence exit behaviour at specific steps